Revised: November 9, 2017

 - Debt service.

-- Direct financial aid as scholarships to student government leaders.
+- Direct financial aid as scholarships or stipends to student government leaders.

-- Child care payments in the form of direct financial aid to an enrolled student.
+- Child care payments in the form of direct financial aid or grant to an enrolled student.

 - Special and ceremonial campus activities in which students are primarily involved provided they are approved through the SUF allocation process.